carbon-language/carbon-lang/docs/project/evolution.md

 will be at least one week (or four working days, if longer) after the message is sent.
 If nothing significant arises during that period, the reviewing team will be asked to start making a decision the next day.
-Otherwise, the review manager can extend the comment period by sending another message to the RFC discussion topic.
+Otherwise, the review manager may extend the comment period by posting another message to the "Evolution > RFCs" topic.

 ##### Actions